abhinemani/abhinemani.github.io/about.md

 					</ul>
 					<div class="container-iframe"><iframe width="500" height="600" class="responsive-iframe" title="vimeo-player" src="https://player.vimeo.com/video/149984557"  frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 					<h2>Full Biography</h2>
-					<p>Abhi Nemani is a writer, speaker, organizer, and technologist.</p>
+					<p>Abhi Nemani is a government technology advisor, educator, and operator, who has built and led Code for America, the Mayor of Los Angeles' Office of Data & Analytics, and Sacramento's Office of Innovation and Entreprenuership. </p>
 					<img src="{{site.url}}/img/TED-shot.jpeg">
 					<p>He currently runs a GovTech consultancy called EthosLabs, designed to accelerate good government through great technology, where he has consulted with dozens of cities and startups on growth, product, and innovation.
 He is also building and teaching a first-of-its-kind Civic Technology course at the University of Chicago.</p>
 					<p>Previously, Mayor Kevin Johnson of Sacramento appointed him as interim Chief Innovation Officer to build out the city's budding startup sector, through venture investments, grants, and partnerships.
 Before that, he served as the first Chief Data Officer for the City of Los Angeles, where he led the city's efforts to build an open and data-driven LA.
 As CDO, Abhi led Los Angeles to the #1 ranking for US open data cities and mobilized LA's growing developer community through multiple events and challenges to put that data to work.
 To drive innovation within city hall, Abhi built a nationally-recognized Mayoral Dashboard, led data and analytics trainings for city staff, and piloted data science projects to address key policy issues.